Joe-Collins-1986/minesweeper/README.md

    ![Show Zero](readme_assets/features/demo-features/gameplay/opened-zero.png)

    <br>

    ---

    #### Selected mine
-   If a user selects a cell hiding a mine then they lose the game.
+   If a user selects a cell hiding a mine, then they lose the game.
-   The user will be given the game over screen, shown the full revealed board and given an input field to hit 'Enter' to start a new game.
+   The user will be given the game over screen, shown the full revealed board, and given an input field to hit 'Enter' to start a new game.

    ![Select Mine](readme_assets/features/demo-features/gameplay/select-mine.png)